aarnphm/morph/docs/content/Design/MG.md

 - Storage of user preferences and configurations locally through the Settings Module
 - Integration with SAEs for tone and style customization via the Inference Module

-### Document Management (Requirements FR-5 to FR-8)

-- Use of local storage for file management to maintain the file-over-app philosophy
-- Implementation of version control through a graph-based data structure
-- Separation of rendering logic from document structure to support multiple export formats
-- Design of an extensible state management system for handling document metadata and user preferences

 ### Performance and Scalability (Requirements PR-SLR1, PR-SLR2)